 Shingles vaccine

-A vaccine to prevent shingles, a common, painful disease is available on the NHS in Wales to people in their 70s.
+A vaccine to prevent shingles, a common, painful disease is available through the NHS in Wales to people aged:

-The shingles vaccine is given as a single injection.
-Unlike the flu jab, you'll only need to have the vaccination once and you can have it at any time of the year.
+The shingles vaccine is given as an injection in the upper arm.
+Unlike the flu vaccine, as long as you complete the recommended course you'll only need to have it once in your lifetime.
+You can have the shingles vaccine at any time of the year.

-The shingles vaccine is expected to reduce your risk of getting shingles, s.
-If you are unlucky enough to go on to have the disease, your symptoms may be milder and the illness shorter.
+The shingles vaccine is expected to reduce your risk of getting shingles.
+If you do go on to have shingles following the vaccination, your symptoms may be milder and the illness shorter.
 The vaccine helps to reduce the chances of having long term pain afterwards.

 Shingles can be very painful and uncomfortable.
-Some people are left with pain lasting for years after the initial rash has healed.
-And shingles is fatal for around 1 in 1,000 over-70s who develop it.
+Some people are left with pain lasting for months or longer after the initial rash has healed.

 What is shingles?